MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 Support documentation is sometimes referred to as a _knowledge base_ or a _runbook_.
 This documentation is targeted at your help desk or support team, and it should include:

 - Troubleshooting guidance for when something goes wrong.
 For example, when there's a data refresh failure.
 - Actions to take on an ongoing basis.
-For example, there may be some manual steps that someone needs to do regularly until an issue is resolved.
+For example, there could be some manual steps that someone needs to do regularly until an issue is resolved.

 #### Content creator documentation